oraichain/wasmd/UPGRADE_V050.md

 ## Why we change our mainnet repository to wasmd
 When upgrading our chain, we identified several advantages in transitioning to the wasmd codebase:
-- Reduced Maintenance Burden: As our mainnet doesn’t rely on unique modules, switching to the `wasmd` repo allows us to avoid developing and maintaining a separate repository, saving resources and reducing code management.
+- Reduced Maintenance Burden: As our mainnet doesn’t implement any custom modules directly, switching to the `wasmd` repo allows us to avoid developing and maintaining a separate repository, saving resources and reducing code management.
 - Simplified Synchronization with Cosmos SDK Updates: The `wasmd` repo is actively maintained by the community, allowing easy synchronization with the latest Cosmos SDK updates, saving time and effort.
 - Upstream Logic Improvements: `wasmd` offers continuous logic optimizations and fixes from upstream, so our team only needs to focus on syncing updates without handling independent code adjustments.